 6. Contributing

-FCC Software is an open source project, and we welcome contributions of all kinds:
+FCC Software tutorials, as well as the whole Key4hep ecosystem, is an open source project, and we welcome contributions of all kinds:

 • New lessons;